pengzhao-intel/incubator-mxnet/example/quantization/README.md

 <h2 id="1">Model Quantization with Intel® MKL-DNN</h2>

 Intel® MKL-DNN supports quantization with subgraph features on Intel® CPU Platform and can bring performance improvements on the [Intel® Xeon® Scalable Platform](https://www.intel.com/content/www/us/en/processors/xeon/scalable/xeon-scalable-platform.html).
-A new quantization script `imagenet_gen_qsym_mkldnn.py` has been designed to launch quantization for CNN models with Intel® MKL-DNN.
+A new quantization script `imagenet_gen_qsym_mkldnn.py` has been designed to launch quantization for image-classification models with Intel® MKL-DNN.
 This script integrates with [Gluon-CV modelzoo](https://gluon-cv.mxnet.io/model_zoo/classification.html), so that more pre-trained models can be downloaded from Gluon-CV and then converted for quantization.
-This script also supports custom models.
+To apply quantization flow to your project directly, please refer our instructions.

 Calibration is used for generating a calibration table for the quantized symbol.
 The quantization script supports three methods: